UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/README.md

 ## 📚 License

 The Hong Kong Public Data Tracker is licensed under the terms of the [MIT license](https://github.com/UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/blob/main/LICENSE.md).

+The Daily Passenger Traffic dataset, as part of the DATA.GOV.HK datasets, is free to use for both commercial and non-commercial purposes, subject to the [Terms of Use](https://data.gov.hk/en/terms-and-conditions).

 ## Support